truenas/documentation/content/Solutions/Optimizations/Networking.md

 The increased bandwidth capacity of a 100G network can result in enhanced performance.
 However, implementing Link Aggregation Control Protocol (LACP) on 100G switches, particularly with Multi-Chassis Link Aggregations (MLAGs) and additional layers of abstraction, can introduce added complexity.
-This has the potential to result in performance issues and requiring more meticulous configuration.
+This can result in performance issues and requires more meticulous configuration.

 Implementing SMB Multichannel in a 100G environment can contribute to more efficient utilization of the available resources and improved overall performance for file sharing and data access.